loechel/praesentationen/plone-and-python-community.rst

 |rarr| Paul Everitt: *perfect distance*

-|rarr| No company that has Plone in its name
+|rarr| No company should have Plone in its name

 |rarr| Founding of the **Plone Foundation** in 2003

 .. note::

-    Alexander

     Problem